Many parents praise their kids with good intentions. But can praise be harmful? Here’s how to praise kids to encourage their potential.

 We do our kids a disservice when we save them too often, such as from disappointment or frustration.
 Why?
 They won’t know how to do the right thing when their parents save them each time.
 Let your kids stumble, correct their mistakes, and learn from them.

-Explain that the brain is like a muscle.
+Explain to kids that the brain is like a muscle

 The most direct way to teach kids about the power of practice and hard work is to explain that the brain is like a muscle.
 Just as someone would work out to improve her body, so too does the brain improve the more we use it.